 As important members of the health care team, physical, speech, and occupational therapists are sometimes overlooked.
 Therapists are able to assess the current abilities of a person with AD and devise ways to help the person remain independent for as long as possible.
 They can serve the caregiver by directly offering training and education (e.g. incontinence education, falls prevention, physical activities).
 Speech language pathologists may provide evaluations to determine ways to help caregivers communicate more effectively with a person with dementia.
 They are also excellent consultants on matters of eating, swallowing, and choking.
 Medicare and other insurance often pay for these services.
 In addition to the resources listed below, your physician may order therapeutic services through a home health agency or nurse registry.
 See the section on home health care for a list of these agencies.

-This clinic offers diagnosis and treatment of speech, language, and hearing disorders.
-They offer evaluation and management services.
+Florida State University Dept. of Communication Disorders .
+(850) 644-2238 127 Honors Way, Tallahassee, FL 32306 This clinic offers diagnosis and treatment of speech, language, and hearing disorders.
+They offe r evaluation and management services.